Signs point to shift in combating sexual assault in military - WTMJ

 The Pentagon appears resigned to a new approach.
 Austin, who has emphasized the importance of the issue since his nomination was confirmed in January, is weighing military service leaders’ views, which some or all provided to him in recent days.

+In remarks to the House Appropriations defense subcommittee Thursday, Austin alluded to past resistance from the military to moving sexual assault prosecution decisions out of the chain of command.

+“We must not be afraid to try new approaches — to change our minds,” Austin said, “so that we can truly and fully address the scourge of sexual assault in our force.”
+He added: ”Clearly what we’ve been doing hasn’t been working.
+The number of sexual assaults are still too high, and confidence in our system is still too low.”

-For years, military leaders have acknowledged sexual assault is a big problem but resisted taking prosecutions out of the chain of command; they have argued that it would undermine commanders’ ability to lead and would not reduce the frequency of assaults.
-That concern — and others — remains, but some leaders have begun publicly emphasizing their openness to change.
+For years, military leaders have acknowledged sexual assault is a big problem but resisted taking prosecutions out of the chain of command, arguing that it would undermine commanders’ ability to lead and would not reduce the frequency of assaults.
+That concern — and others — remain, but some leaders have begun publicly emphasizing their openness to change.

 The Biden administration’s nominee as Air Force secretary, Frank Kendall, indicated he’s prepared for a new approach.